pbanasiak/simple-search-engine/README.md

 # Run

+You need java 8 and maven to run this app.

 mvn clean install

 ### Todos

  - Possibility to add file from console
  - Add log4j
+ - Engine should not be case sensitive.

 **Have fun :)**